- Photos & Map

 - Destination: Visp

-Starting in Gamsen village, signposts lead you into the forest towards Eyholz.
-From here, the hike follows the spectacular Visperi irrigation channel.
-Some sections of the terrain are rocky and steep, but most of these passages are secured with handrails – however, sure-footedness and a head for heights are essential for this hike.
-Towards the end of the hike, you will reach the Schlegel, which – driven by a water wheel – provided the Vispern with information about the flow of water through its knocking sounds.
-Through the chestnut forest and lush meadows, you will reach the town of Visp.
+Starting in Gamsen, village, signposts lead you into the forest towards Eyholz.
+From here, the hike runs spectacularly along the Visperi irrigation channel.
+The terrain is partly rocky and steep, these sections are mostly secured with brackets - surefootedness and a head for heights is however a must for this hike.
+Towards the end of the hike, you reach the Schlegel, which - powered by a waterwheel - gave the Vispern insights into the flow of the water with its knocking signals.
+Through the chestnut forest and lush meadows, you reach the town of Visp.

-“Suonen” is the name given to the historic irrigation channels in Valais, most of which are still preserved or even in operation today.
-They were used by farmers to channel precious water from mountain streams to orchards, pastures, and vineyards on the mountain slopes to protect them from drought.
-The Visperi draws its water from the Gamsa in the Nanztal valley, then crosses forests, fields, and steep rocky passages, finally ending above Visp.
+"Suonen" is the term for the historic irrigation channels in Valais, many of which still exist or are even in operation today.
+They were used by farmers to channel the valuable water from mountain streams to the orchards, meadows and vineyards on the mountain slopes to protect them from drought.
+The "Visperi" takes its water from the Gamsa in the Nanztal, then crosses forests, fields and steep rocky sections, ending above Visp.

 Good to know